What Are the Bariatric Diet Stages?

 You should check in with your team (surgeon, bariatric G.P, dietitian, psychologist, exercise physio) whenever you feel that you’re steering off course.
 This happens to the best of us, and your team will quickly help get you back on track.
 This can be any time in the years after your surgery.

-You can chat to a weight loss surgeon in the strictest confidence about the risks and benefits of each procedure as well as check whether you qualify for surgery.
 Arming yourself with the right information will help you to make an informed decision that’s the right one for you.
-Find out where you can book in for a no-obligation consultation.
+Choose a surgeon, and make a time for a no-obligation consultation.

 Check out more articles on bariatric diet below.